sy-wada/blue_benchmark_with_transformers/README.md

 - **Dev**:   sentences:  1496/ articles:  157
 - **Test**:  sentences:  2896/ articles:  315

-[HoC](https://github.com/sb895/Hallmarks-of-Cancer) (the Hallmarks of Cancers corpus) consists of 1,580 PubMed publication abstracts manually annotated with ten currently known hallmarks of cancer([Baker et al., 2016](#sbaker)).
+[HoC](https://github.com/sb895/Hallmarks-of-Cancer) (the Hallmarks of Cancers corpus) comprises 1,580 PubMed publication abstracts manually annotated using ten currently known hallmarks of cancer ([Baker et al., 2016](#sbaker)).
 - **Evaluation**:
   1. predict multi-labels for each sentence in the document.
   1. combine the labels in one document and compare them with the gold-standard.